HamHamFonFon/ibexa-content-as-dto/README.md

 Introduction
 ----------------------------------------
-This bundle give the possibility to visualize yourq contents data as a DTO (data transform object).
+This bundle give the possibility to visualize your contents data as a DTO (data transform object).
 A DTO (Data Transform Object) is a simple object with properties and getters/setters who store data.
 Ibexa Content object are complex and have a lot of informations.
 A content object transformed into a DTO will be easier to read and use because it will contains only fields value (in current language for multiple languages).

 Requirements
 ----------------------------------------
- - PHP 8.0 or more
+ - PHP 8.0 or later
- - Ibexa 3.x
+ - Ibexa DXP or Experience 3.0 or later.

 Installation
 ----------------------------------------